Our research is editorially independent but we may earn a commission for purchases made through our links.

 Little Cayman is just ten miles long and a mile wide but offers one of the premier snorkeling diving locations in the world.
 Its tiny population of less than 200, along with scant development, mean virtually no human-caused damage to its reefs, while its marine park status ensures continued protection of one of the earth’s most magnificent underwater attractions, Bloody Bay, regarded as the most breathtaking drop-off in the Caribbean.
 Snorkelers here have the rare opportunity to swim over a coral cliff, experiencing one of the most amazing undersea panoramas on the planet.
 While floating in the translucent waters at Three Fathom Wall, you’ll see numerous fish swimming about the bottom, roughly 18 feet below, and you may also notice many sets of curious eyes observing your journey, including the ever-fascinating hawksbill turtle.
 The walls of Bloody Bay are teeming with healthy creatures, including tangles of rope sponges, gigantic barrel sponges, and webs of soft corals.

-You may have heard that Bonaire, located off Venezuela’s northern coast, is a premier diving destination, but that also holds true when it comes to snorkeling, in fact, the Caribbean Journal named the island as one of the Top 10 Snorkel Destinations for 2013.
+You may have heard that Bonaire, located off Venezuela’s northern coast, is a premier diving destination, but that also holds true when it comes to snorkeling, in fact, the Caribbean Journal once named the island as one of the Top 10 Snorkel Destinations.
 Here, you don’t have to choose just one spot, you can practically walk anywhere to the water, jump in and find yourself in a beautiful underwater world with shallow terraces teeming with colorful fish.

 This collection of tiny cays, surrounded by coral reefs sitting in luminous blue waters is the oldest land-and-sea park on the planet, established back in 1959.
 In 1986, the 176-square-mile sanctuary was declared a no-take zone, resulting in conch populations that are 31 times higher than in the surrounding area, becoming a model for other refuges worldwide.
 You’ll see a host of marine life on the reefs, including coral, tropical fish, lobster, stingrays, barracuda and the occasional shark.
 The park is only accessible by boat, with unique Bahamian wildlife species like the Hutia, the only terrestrial mammal native to the Bahamas, freely wandering around.
 Iguanas scurry about while sea turtles and seabirds lay their eggs on the beaches.